TramontaG/TiApi/readme.md

 ## How it works

-This is a web scraper API that will give you texts and images from the website [this](https://mundodasmensagens.com.br/) website (`https://mundodasmensagens.com.br/`).
+This is a web scraper API that will give you texts and images from websites such as  [this](https://mundodasmensagens.com.br/) (`https://mundodasmensagens.com.br/`).
 I made this API in a way that's easy to add more websites for scraping, all we need is to provide a website, an image-getter function and a text-getter function.
 More websites will be added soon!

-## Usage:
+## Usage example:

 For `https://mundodasmensagens.com.br/` any endpoint after `mundodasmensagens` will try to resolve to the same path.